 Spider-Man's Tom Holland Descended from 'the Greatest Knight Who Ever Lived'

-Tom Holland is the latest actor to wear the mantle of Spider-Man, and arguably the most-beloved.
-Along with Holland's charming looks, his dance, choreography, and gymnastics training seem to have predestined him for the role.
-The British actor wowed audiences in Billy Elliot on the West End in London.
+Tom Holland is the latest actor to wear the Spider-Man suit.
+His charming looks, dance, choreography, and gymnastics training all seem to have predestined him for the role.

 Tom Holland's Descent from the Greatest Knight Who Ever Lived

-Eight hundred years ago, in they year 1219, Tom Holland's 25th great grandfather was being laid to rest in Temple Church in London.
+Eight hundred years ago, in the year 1219, Tom Holland's 25th great-grandfather was being laid to rest in Temple Church in London.
 He was William Marshal, Earl of Pembroke, a knight of the realm and invested into the order of the Knights Templar.
 In giving the funeral sermon, the Archbishop of Canterbury declared that William Marshal was "the greatest knight who ever lived."
-Yes, that's right, our boy Tom is the 25th great grandson of the greatest knight who ever lived.
+Yes, that's right, our boy Tom is the 25th great-grandson of the greatest knight who ever lived.

 Both Are Legendary Superheroes

 Likewise, Peter Parker/Spider-Man is a bit of a knight, you could say.
-He is a soldier in the war against against good and evil, and has already helped defend the planet and the universe from the like of Thanos.
+He is a soldier in the war against good and evil.
 Spider-Man fights for the people of his realm, whether they be his local community in Queens, New York City, or the world.
 He defends and protects those he loves and is loyal to.

 Both Grew Up Without Their Parents